 The 2018 Deloitte CMO Survey indicated that b2c businesses spend the highest percentage of gross revenue on marketing at 18%.
 This would indicate that a startup personal injury firm should consider spending anywhere from 10%-20% of gross revenue to get started.

-The Small Business Administration recommends spending 7%-8% of gross revenue on marketing if your business generates less than $5 million dollars in gross revenue annually.
+One rule of thumb recommends spending 7%-8% of gross revenue on marketing if your business generates less than $5 million dollars in gross revenue annually.
 Considering that most startup law firms are earning less than this $5 million a year, this might be the right number for your firm.

 Marketing law firms that serve businesses